kylejones200/psis_4700_applied_ai/webslides/advanced_Cognitive-Load-and-AI-UX.md

 ## Why It Matters

-Users need confidence in AI outputs.
+Users need confidence in AI outputs
 Transparency creates adoption

 > Understanding motivation helps you apply concepts appropriately rather than blindly following patterns.
 Context for why things matter prevents cargo-cult adoption of practices that don't fit your needs.